-Blood pressure cuff.
+- Blood pressure cuff.

-Allow the patient to relax for 15 to 20 minutes before taking their readings.
+- Allow the patient to relax for 15 to 20 minutes before taking their readings.

-Now place the bell of the stethoscope over the brachial artery at this location to get the strongest pulse sounds.
+- Now place the bell of the stethoscope over the brachial artery at this location to get the strongest pulse sounds.

-Once, after everything is set, start pumping the cuff bulb gradually and listen to the pulse sounds.
+- Once, after everything is set, start pumping the cuff bulb gradually and listen to the pulse sounds.
 Keep on checking the reading in the Sphygmomanometer.

-Now slowly reduce the cuff until the pulse sounds are felt.
+- Now slowly reduce the cuff until the pulse sounds are felt.
 This reading is recorded as the systolic pressure.

-Take down the measurements of both systolic and diastolic blood pressure obtained and calculate the accurate blood pressure of an individual.
+Note the measurements of both systolic and diastolic blood pressure obtained and calculate the accurate blood pressure of an individual.

-The normal blood pressure of a healthy individual is measured to be 120 – 140 / 70 – 90 mm Hg along with the normal pulse rate 60 – 80 per min.
+According to the National Institutes of Health, the normal blood pressure of a healthy individual is measured to be 120 – 140 / 70 – 90 mm Hg along with the normal pulse rate 60 – 80 per min.

 The normal range of systolic blood pressure should be between 90 – 120 mm Hg.
 Systolic blood pressure is the reading recorded when the pressure is exerted on the arteries and blood vessels while the heart is beating.